 Mrs. Astor’s Ballroom

-New York’s high society would patronize the theater and would mingle with Aimée Crocker Gouraud and her Broadway friends, but never would they invite this entertaining crowd into their homes.
-While opera stars were welcomed in the parlors and sitting rooms of Manhattan’s manors, they couldn’t dine with the posh company.
-Stage actors were barred admittance to the mansions of high society altogether.
+New York’s high society would patronize the theater and would mingle and mix with Aimée Crocker Gouraud and her lively Broadway friends.
+These upper echelon blue bloods would not, however, invite this entertaining crowd back to their homes.
+Stage actors were barred admittance to the grandiose palaces.
 Song writers like young Jack Gouraud, Aimée’s third husband, were also kept out.
+They were considered “upper servants” at best.
+While opera stars were welcomed in the parlors and sitting rooms of Manhattan’s manors after performing, they couldn’t dine with the posh company.
 Banishing the Broadwayites was an easy decision.
-Deciding who among the nouveau riche could enter old money society was a far more difficult proposition.
-In the years following the Civil War, Gotham was shaken by the arrival of ever-increasing numbers of crass and unsophisticated nouveau riche—-mining bonanza kings, railroad barons and industrialists, many of whose fortunes rivaled or even surpassed the oldest of families.
+Deciding who among the nouveau riche could gain admittance to old money society was a far more difficult proposition.
+In the years following the Civil War, Gotham was shaken by the arrival of ever-increasing numbers of the crass and unsophisticated nouveau riche—mining bonanza kings, railroad barons and industrialists, many of whose fortunes rivaled or even surpassed the affluence of the oldest and most refined New York families.